-AR1360 will introduce the basic elements of design: form, line, shape, value, texture, colour, space and the principles of organization: rhythm, balance, scale/proportion and movement.
+AR1370 will further the student's understanding of the elements of design such as form, line, shape, value, texture, colour, and space, and the principles of organization: rhythm, balance, scale/proportion and movement.
 There is an emphasis on exploration and production of concepts and the identification of the interrelation between concept and form.
-Students will explore a variety of both two and three-dimensional media, gaining technical skills while developing a critical awareness of contemporary art.
+Students will explore a variety of both two and three dimensional media, gaining technical skills while developing a critical awareness of contemporary art.